lhatsk/AlphaLink/README.md

 147 77 0.01 0.015 0.05 0.05 ...
 147 41 0.04 0.1 0.05 0.052 ...
 ```
 residueFrom and residueTo are the residues crosslinked to each other (sequence numbering starts at 1).
 Columns 2-130 contain the probability for each bin in numpy.arange(2.3125,42,0.3125)- i.e. the probability of each bin in a distogram going from 2.3125 to 42 Angstrom.
+The 128th bin is a catch-all bin for distances >= 42.
 Each restraint can have a different distribution, any uncertainty has to be encoded in the distribution.
 There is no additional FDR parameter.

 Distance distributions for AlphaLink can be automatically generated from restraint lists with the script preprocessing_distributions.py.
 ```